 on WHYY radio

 Mummers Day Parade 2016

-came to Philadelphia during the summer and the Pope's good will visit to the city later in the fall.
+came to Philadelphia during the summer and the Pope's good will visit to the city later in early fall.

 Both visits were intended as something positive to benefit humanity and that was something